Asia

 As with much of the world, the growth of modern, globalised hipster culture in certain segments of KL society has allowed a beer scene to emerge that had been slowly bubbling under the surface for several years.
 We paid a visit to all of Kuala Lumpur’s craft beer-focused bars, and its first and only craft brewery, to meet the people behind the progress.

 The simply named Tap Room KL is a little outside of the city centre and requires a 10-15 minute taxi to get to from the areas tourists are most likely to be spending time in, namely KLCC, Bukit Bintang or Chinatown.
-A simple tap room this is not, however: it houses Kuala Lumpur’s only brewery, Paper Kite.
-In existence since early 2023 and set up by local entrepreneur and beer enthusiast Alvin Lim, Paper Kite has been a runaway hit since it opened, despite only being able to sell its beer on site.
+A simple tap room this is not, however: it is the home of Kuala Lumpur’s only brewery, Paper Kite.
+In existence since early 2023 and set up by local entrepreneur and beer enthusiast Alvin Lim, Tap Room KL has been a runaway hit since it opened.
 They have four core beers that align with existing local flavour sensibilities – a Copper Ale, a Pale Ale, an IPA and a Stout; the team at Paper Kite noted to us that Malaysian drinkers are particularly familiar with Stout, due to…well, a certain Irish brand that tends to spread itself globally.
-These beers are complemented by seasonal releases featuring local ingredients, with their brewers – one man, one woman – focused on incorporating Malaysian flavours.
+These beers are complemented by seasonal releases featuring local ingredients, with their brewers focused on incorporating Malaysian flavours.
 We tried their Malaysian-orange infused Lager, which went down a treat, along with the rest of the core beers.
-The aesthetic borrows from UK and US taprooms – a large cavernous building full of long tables and benches – and even on a Monday night it was absolutely packed.
-It showcases the huge opportunity for craft beer and new flavours in KL and will surely only find more success once it is able to supply its beer to Malaysian bars.
+The aesthetic borrows from UK and US taprooms – a large cavernous building full of long tables and benches – and even on Monday nights it gets absolutely packed.
+It showcases the huge opportunity for craft beer and new flavours in KL and will surely only find more success as Malaysian drinkers embrace more than just lager.

-Tap Room KL has a sister establishment, Taps Beer Bar, a warm and spacious bar nestled subtly in the very centre of the city in Bukit Bintang, next to the chaotic tourist bar strip of Changkat but blending into the background as if to say, “only come here if you want the Good Stuff”.
-This was Alvin Lim’s first craft beer endeavour, having existed for around a decade already.
-The clientele on each occasion that we visited was mainly locals, showing the appetite for something other than mass-produced foreign lager, though the team there noted that initially it was mostly expats who visited.
+Tap Room KL has a sister establishment, Taps Beer Bar, a warm and spacious venue nestled subtly in the very centre of the city in Bukit Bintang, next to the chaotic tourist bar strip of Changkat but blending into the background as if to say, “only come here if you want the Good Stuff”.
+This was Alvin Lim’s first craft beer endeavour, having existed since 2011.
+The clientele is a mix of locals and foreigners, showing the appetite for something other than mass-produced foreign lager across the board.

-While nothing is brewed in Malaysia itself (as Paper Kite can’t sell off premises), the beer selection on draft is almost exclusively from around Asia, including beer from Vietnam and even from neighbouring Myanmar using local ingredients.
-The bartender informed us that Taps tended to receive a keg here or there from Myanmar, and when it’s gone it’s gone, with no indication of when it would next be in, due to the political upheaval in the country, “but when we do get it, it’s always one of the best”.
+While nothing other than Paper Kite is brewed in Malaysia itself, the beer selection on draft is almost exclusively from around Asia, including beer from Vietnam and even from neighbouring Myanmar using local ingredients.
+The bartenders informed us that Taps tended to receive a keg here or there from Myanmar, and when it’s gone it’s gone, with no indication of when it would next be in, due to the political upheaval in the country, “but when we do get it, it’s always one of the best”.

 It’s not all smooth sailing, however.
 In the shadow of the newly constructed second tallest building in the world, Merdeka 118, the bar SChOOL OF ANiMALs (caps lock optional) was a calm, café-style establishment with a quaint beer garden in the front.
 Their specialty: Australian craft, with plenty in the fridge and one on tap, in a space that was a nice respite from the busy roads of Bukit Bintang.
-It closed in late 2024, however, after just two years of operation.
+It closed in late 2024, however, after just two years of operation, as the landlords wanted the building back.

 The final craft beer bar in Kuala Lumpur resides in the heart of the small but growing hipster zone south of the Quill City Mall and just above Dang Wangi.
 In this small area, so-called “Western Food” establishments sit side by side with artisanal coffee shops and boutique hotels, and nestled among all of this is Gavel Coffee Kitchen & Craft Beers.
 Gavel will transport you over to Europe aesthetically and with its beer selection, though we were able to enjoy another Asian Stout, this time from Japan, while watching a crowd of locals and expats chitchat over their indie beer.